Dr Rille Raaper

 Dr Rille Raaper (BA, PgCAP, MA, Ph.D)

 Rille is an Assistant Professor in the School of Education where her research interests lie in the sociology of higher education.
 She is particularly interested in neoliberalisation of university policies and practices, power relations in academia, student identity as consumers, and student politics in higher education.
 Rille explores these themes by drawing on critical theory and critical discourse analysis.
 Her most recent research project traces consumerist positioning of students in England and the ways in which it informs student politics.
 Rille convenes the UG module Higher Education: Issues of Exclusion and Inclusion, and the PG module The Case for Higher Education: From Precarity to Empowerment.
-She also teaches on the MA modules Critical Perspectives in Education and Curriculum Analysis.
+She also teaches on the PG module Critical Perspectives in Education.

 Rille completed BA and MA in Adult Education in Tallinn University in Estonia, and Ph.D within the School of Education, University of Glasgow.
 Her doctoral research was informed by the works of Michel Foucault and Norman Fairclough, and it explored neoliberalisation of assessment policies and practices in higher education settings.
 The project was particularly concerned with neoliberalisation of university work and the ways in which transformed power acts on academic and student subjectivities.